-Equipment Leases
+Finance Leases

-The Company entered into an agreement with an equipment leasing company in the fall of 2018, which provided up to \$1.4 million for equipment purchases in the form of sale and leasebacks or direct leases.
-As of December 31, 2020, the Company had completed the sale and leaseback for four pieces of equipment and is leasing two other items directly from the leasing company.
+The Company entered into an agreement with an equipment leasing company in 2018, which provided up to \$1.4 million for equipment purchases in the form of sale and leasebacks or direct leases.
+As of December 31, 2021, the Company had completed the sale and leaseback for four pieces of equipment and is leasing three other items directly from the leasing company.
 The terms of the leases are three years and afterwards provide for either annual extensions or an outright purchase of the equipment.